tlswg/tls13-spec/draft-ietf-tls-tls13.md

            } body;
        } Handshake;

-Protocol messages MUST be sent in the order defined below (and shown in the diagrams in {{protocol-overview}}).
+Protocol messages MUST be sent in the order defined in
+{{the-transcript-hash}} and
+shown in the diagrams in {{protocol-overview}}.
 A peer which receives a handshake message in an unexpected order MUST abort the handshake with an "unexpected_message" alert.
-Unneeded handshake messages are omitted, however.
+However, unneeded handshake messages are omitted.

 New handshake message types are assigned by IANA as described in
 {{iana-considerations}}.